-No. Under the TBA Amendment, the KCC has conducted an initial examination of app market operators like Google, Apple, and One Store to identify possible violations of the new app store rules.8 The examination found that Google, Apple and One Store may be violating the new rules.
-As a result, in August 2022, the KCC announced that it would begin a fact-finding investigation to determine whether there have been any specific violations of the app store rules that warrant the imposition of a penalty or other corrective measures.9
+No. Under the TBA Amendment, the KCC has conducted an initial examination of app market operators like Google, Apple, and One Store to identify possible violations of the new app store rules.
+The examination found that Google, Apple and One Store may be violating the new rules.
+As a result, in August 2022, the KCC announced that it would begin a fact-finding investigation to determine whether there have been any specific violations of the app store rules that warrant the imposition of a penalty or other corrective measures.
+The KCC's investigation remains ongoing.

-6 Enforcement Decree Of The Telecommunications Business Act (March 15, 2022).
+&lt;sup>4 Enforcement Decree Of The Telecommunications Business Act (March 15, 2022).

-7 KCC Press Release, KCC Draws Up Standards To Determine Violation Of Prohibited Acts By App Market Business Operators (March 10, 2022).
+KCC Press Release, KCC Draws Up Standards To Determine Violation Of Prohibited Acts By App Market Business Operators (March 10, 2022).